efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 which makes it extremely complicated to get a successful attack going.
 (aka our whole game plan gets slowed down a lot)
-Our most important cards in this Matchup are "Impenetrable Attack", "Floodgate Trap Hole" and "Gladiator Beast Bestiari".
+Our most important cards in this Matchup are {Impenetrable Attack}, {Floodgate Trap Hole} and {Gladiator Beast Bestiari}.

-Ninjas are not using "Mind Scan", so we can set multiple cards down to protect our monsters as best as possible, multiple set cards are very important, specially because of the "Red Dragon Ninja", who can simply send one of our set cards back to the top/bottom of our deck to take our protection away and once we are out of backrow we will lose automatically against Ninjas.
+Ninjas are not using "Mind Scan", so we can set multiple cards down to protect our monsters as best as possible, multiple set cards are very important, specially because of the {Red Dragon Ninja}, who can simply send one of our set cards back to the top/bottom of our deck to take our protection away and once we are out of backrow we will lose automatically against Ninjas.
-"Crimson Ninja" is also an annoying card, but when we are using "Mind Scan" we can prepare ourselves to deal with this one.
+{Crimson Ninja} is also an annoying card, but when we are using "Mind Scan" we can prepare ourselves to deal with this one.

-The "Black Dragon Dragon" is also a very hard counter to our whole game plan, because with his effect he can dodge cards like "Enemy Controller", which makes it extremely complicated, to get a successful battle going without using to many resources.
+The {Black Dragon Dragon} is also a very hard counter to our whole game plan, because with his effect he can dodge cards like {Enemy Controller}, which makes it extremely complicated, to get a successful battle going without using to many resources.
-(Be VERY careful, when you want to take control of a "Black Dragon Ninja" with "Enemy Controller")
+(Be VERY careful, when you want to take control of a {Black Dragon Ninja} with {Enemy Controller})

-"Floodgate Trap Hole" is the best counter to Ninjas in the early game, because "Ninjutsu Art Of Transformation" can only be used with face up monsters, so we are forcing our opponent to have a "Ninjutsu Art Of Duplication".
+{Floodgate Trap Hole} is the best counter to Ninjas in the early game, because {Ninjutsu Art Of Transformation} can only be used with face up monsters, so we are forcing our opponent to have a {Ninjutsu Art Of Duplication}.
-And when our opponent just has "Ninjutsu Art Of Transformation", we attack into the floodgated Ninja to remove it from the field, to bring out "Gladiator Beast Bestiari" to remove backrow as well.
+And when our opponent just has {Ninjutsu Art Of Transformation}, we attack into the floodgated Ninja to remove it from the field, to bring out {Gladiator Beast Bestiari} to remove backrow as well.

-"Impenetrable Attack" is the other big card that can turn the match up into our favor.
+{Impenetrable Attack} is the other big card that can turn the match up into our favor.
 By protecting our monster(s) from opponents attacks, and we can get the chance to trigger a Gladiator Beast effect.
 So when the chance is there, we need to use it, even when that means that we need to take a good amount of damage, because once we gained field advantage with multiple backrow cards and 1-2 monsters, this should be our game.
 (I have to say that good Ninja players will always be very careful, so mostly they will play around Impenetrable Attack)